- Indexed in: PubMed Central (PMC), ESCI, Scopus, and DOAJ

 Methods and protocols articles describe a powerful experiment, a method, or important technical updates relevant to the field.
 The Protocols section only features proven protocols; thus, the authors of the protocol must have previously used their method to produce the work reported in a peer-reviewed primary journal.

 Discussing software, code, or a database, these articles should review one of these that is likely to be useful to a number of researchers in a specific subject area.
-The example data used in software or database reviews should be available to readers for non-commercial purposes, and reviewers must be able to use the example anonymously.
-Software or database reviews can be used to directly compare the reviewed programs with alternative options.
+The example data used in Data Articles should be available to readers for non-commercial purposes, and reviewers must be able to use the example anonymously.
+Data Articles can be used to directly compare the reviewed programs with alternative options.

 Written by the Editor-in-Chief, deputy Editor-in-Chief, Guest Editor or Associate Editor of a journal, editorials are intended to inform readers of changes concerning the journal, or to introduce supplements, special issues, or new ideas relevant to the journal.
 In limited circumstances individuals other than the individuals listed here may propose an editorial topic if they wish.